The Definitive Buying Guide

 • Premium aluminium doors & windows

-• Structurally engineered SIPs construction
+• Structurally engineered SIPs construction or traditional timber stud construction with OSB3 and insulation

 • Up to 190mm combined wall, roof & floor insulation